mpampuch/nextflow-notes/README.md

 */
 ```

+### Institutional Profiles

+The following configs are common Nextflow pipeline configurations and options for particular institutional clusters or compute environments.
+Some institutes have default configurations for all Nextflow pipelines, and also configurations for specific nf-core pipelines.
+They can all be found [here](https://nf-co.re/configs).

 ## Notes on Groovy

 Nextflow is a domain specific language (DSL) implemented on top of the [Groovy](https://groovy-lang.org/) programming language, which in turn is a super-set of the [Java](https://www.java.com/en/download/help/whatis_java.html) programming language.
 This means that Nextflow can run any Groovy or Java code.